n8han/conscript-plugin/README.markdown

 The `cs-run` task does a publish-local for the project, produces a temporary finished launchconfig, then invokes the launcher in a separate process.
-This is a close approximation of how the app will actually be launched by end-users.
+This is a close approximation of how the app will actually be launched in the script produced by Conscript's `cs` command.
 Arguments appended to the task will be passed on to the launched program:

     cs-run app goodbye world